r0b0tG4nG/r0b0tg4ng.github.io/_posts/2021-11-27-Junior Dev.md

 **> Post Exploitation**<br>
 After i got a shell, post enumeration phase begins.
-I transfered linpeas to the target, changer permissions and executed linpeas.
+I transferred linpeas to the target, changer permissions and executed linpeas.
 In linpeas output, i found a port binded to the _loopback address(127.0.0.1:8080)_.<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765907-412f03af-7170-4dc5-b840-ee0835a53718.png)<br>

 Port 8080 is mostly used for web services.
 To confirm, i tried `wget` on the ort since `curl` is not found on the target.<br>